f5devcentral/nginx-one-lab/docs/README.md

 Now that we added an NGINX instance, lets add another one.
 But this time, we will add an NGINX Plus container.

-The **Linux Jumphost** from the UDF environment has `docker` installed and is setup so it can run an NGINX Plus container image.
-The container image we will use here is `private-registry.nginx.com/nginx-plus/agent:debian` which has NGINX Plus with the Agent for NGINX One.
+The **Linux Jumphost** from the UDF environment has **docker** installed and is setup so it can run an NGINX Plus container image.
+The container image we will use here is **private-registry.nginx.com/nginx-plus/agent:debian** which has NGINX Plus with the Agent.
 If you want to see a list of all NGINX Plus with Agent tags, run the command below.

 ```bash
 curl https://private-registry.nginx.com/v2/nginx-plus/agent/tags/list --key YOUR_NGINX_PLUS_KEY --cert YOUR_NGINX_PLUS_CERT